canonical/checkbox/docs/tutorial/index.rst

 Tutorial
 ========

-Example Product is a complex piece of software.
+Checkbox is a complex piece of software.

 This tutorial will introduce you to key concepts, tools, processes and operations, starting from your first installation to a cloud deployment.